surprisetalk/writings/essays/The Speedy Media Manifesto.md

   </tbody>
 </table>

-Humans can listen about _twice_ as fast as they can speak without loss of comprehenison.
+Humans can listen about _twice_ as fast as they can speak without loss of comprehension.

 Sources:
 - [Using Time-Compression To Make Multimedia Learning More Efficient: Current Research and Practice](http://www.aritzhaupt.com/eprofessional/papers/2015/PastoreRitzhaupt.pdf)